 After a Nissen fundoplication, it is also important to avoid large pills and foods that cause gas, such as carbonated beverages, because the reinforced valve can make it more difficult to burp or vomit.

-Reviewed by: Jules Lin, MD and Rishi Reddy, MD
+Previously reviewed by: Jules Lin, MD and Rishindra Reddy, MD